TomasSadone/shared-components/README.md

 ## Usage/Examples

-Here you are going to find some explanation/examples of how to use the library when installed using `npm i @aigotsrl/rc_shared_compoents_frontend`
+Here you are going to find some explanation/examples of how to use the library when installed using `yarn add @aigotsrl/rc_shared_components_frontend`

 ### Form components